Guna-Offcl/HARVARD-ARTIFACTS-DATA-COLLECTION/README.md

 # HARVARD-ARTIFACTS-DATA-COLLECTION
-his code builds a Streamlit web application that integrates with the Harvard Art Museums API and a MySQL database.
+This code builds a Streamlit web application that integrates with the Harvard Art Museums API and a MySQL database.
 It allows users to collect, display, and store artifact data, and also run SQL queries interactively.